 photo credit: Graham McDowell Welcome to the Institute for Resources, Environment and Sustainability (IRES) at the University of British Columbia (UBC).
 We are a problem-focused and curiosity-driven interdisciplinary research institute and graduate program, with interest and expertise in a wide range of topics under the realm of environment and sustainability.
 Our mission is to foster sustainable futures through integrated research and learning about the linkages among human and natural systems, and to support decision making from local to global scales.
 More often than not, we achieve this through collaborations across students and faculty in a manner that recognizes our collective skills, intellectual histories and methodological approaches, and yet encourages our interdependencies as we consider real world problems.
-Learn more at ires.ubc.ca June 3 - July 3 2018 Course Package Climate Change & Energy Futures: Where Innovation Meets Hope The Grand Challenge of Climate Change: Causes, Consequences and Adaptation Climate change resulting from the use of fossil fuels in the global energy systems is perhaps the single greatest collective challenge facing society in the 21st century.
+Learn more at ires.ubc.ca July 13 - August 13, 2019 Course Package Package A - Climate Change, Energy and Society (IRES A JULY) Climate Change: Causes, Consequences and Adaptation Climate change resulting from the use of fossil fuels in the global energy system is perhaps the single greatest collective challenge facing society in the 21st century.
 This course will explain the science behind human induced climate change, and examine possible consequences and impacts across the world.
 We will study how experts make predictions of future climate change and its impacts, and how societies will need to re-organize their economies and institutions to adapt to new climate realities.
 This course will include field trips and presentations by industry guest speakers, as well as speakers from non-governmental organizations and the public sector.
-Energy for Sustainable Development Climate change is only one of many challenges we face, and large-scale innovation in energy systems will be necessary for reducing greenhouse gas emissions.
+Energy for Sustainable Development Climate change is only one of many challenges we face, and large-scale innovation in energy systems will be needed to meet multiple objectives inlcuding reducing greenhouse gas emissions.
 Technological and business innovations have begun to transform the global energy system.
-From the development of renewables such as solar and wind, to the deployment of complex networked technologies (such as Electric Vehicles), or the diffusion of novel 'mundane' technologies (such as improved cook stoves in the developing world), technological innovation holds the key to our energy future.
+From the development of renewables such as solar and wind, to the depoloyment of complex networked technologies (such as Electric vehicles), or the diffusion of novel 'mundane' technologies (such as improved cook stoves in the developing world), techological innovation holds the key to our energy future.
 This course will examine what is driving these innovations, how might their promise be reached and their benefits be maximized, and what social and policy efforts are needed to sustain them.
-This course will include field trips and presentations by industry guest speakers, as well as speakers from non-governmental organizations and the public sector.
+This course will include field trips and presentations by indistry guest speakers, as well as speakers from non-governmental organizations and the public sector.
 Package B - Sustainable Futures (IRES B JULY) Nature Matters - Ecology, the Environment and You Ecosystems and the benefits they provide to people lie at the heart of many sustainability issues (such as food security, energy production, corporate environmental responsibility, and resource management), in ways not often reflected by management and policy approaches.
 This course will explore human impacts on ecosystems, the processes by which ecosystems render benefits for people (ecosystem services), methods for analyzing impacts and benefits, and the ways that individuals and organizations incorporate such information into their decision-making.
 Through field trips to a range of ecosystem types, lectures, and exposure to innovative organizations in the public and private sector, this course will consider the opportunity for innovative progress towards sustainability from stronger and deeper ecological grounding, and how students can support this type of progress in their careers and day-to-day lives.
 Oceans in the 21st Century This course provides an overview into ocean conservation issues, including the integrated and often conflicting role of oceans in economic development, food provisioning, climate change, transport, and recreation.
 The course includes lectures and field trips that highlight diversity of ocean issues, as well as guest lectures and visits to organizations that are tackling components of the above challenges in a variety of ways.
 Simulations and workshops will help students consider the variety of stakeholders involved in decision making.
 Content, discussion, and exposure to experts and innovative research and strategies will equip and empower students to better understand and become more engaged in ocean issues, no matter how close they are to a coast.